Nitisara: Similarities with Arthasastra

 Nitisara shares several common aspects with Arthasastra including mastering of control over the senses including practicing of ahimsa; maintaining balance among dharma, artha and kama; emphasizing the importance of knowledge and intelligence; the seven prakrits and twelve vijigisus in a circle of kings or mandala theory; six measures of foreign policy; the upayas in which there is no war mongering and use of force as the last resort; issues of disasters (vysanas) that may afflict the constituent elements (prakrits) and how to overcome them prior to the execution of a policy; duties of diplomats and intelligence gathering; and aspects of war and use of power by sticking to the priorities of mantra-shakti (counsel or diplomacy), prabhav-shakti (economic and military power), and utsah-shakti (leadership).

 Nitisara differs from Arthasastra in that the former focuses on valour and the military qualities of the ruler, whereas the latter was dependent on deliverance of kingly duties.

+Translations

+Nitisara of Kamandaka has been translated into Telugu language by Jakkaraju Venkatakavi, which is preserved in Tanjore Sarasvati Mahal Library.
+It was critically edited by Veturi Prabhakara Sastri and published by S. Gopalan in 1950.
+It was published by Tirumala Tirupati Devasthanams in 2013.